 We ensure that all children with Special Educational Needs are provided for to the best of the school's ability with the funds available.
-We have a team of teaching assistants and part of their responsibility is to deliver programmes designed to meet individual or groups of children's needs.
+We have a team of teaching assistants and part of their responsibility is to deliver programmes designed to meet individual or groups of children's needs aswell as supporting pupils within their class.
 The budget is allocated on a needs basis.